What Makes A Skin Tag Bleed?

 - The skin tag is cut or removed unsafely

-Skin tags can continuously bleed because they consist of tiny blood vessels covered in skin.
-It can be a bit shocking how much a skin tag can bleed because it is typically so small.
+Skin tags can continuously bleed because they consist of tiny blood vessels covered in the skin.
+It can be a bit shocking how much a skin tag can bleed because it is typically small.
 The reason is because of many little blood vessels that lead to bigger blood vessels.
-It is very rare for a skin tag to bleed on its own with no apparent cause and, therefore, a doctor should examine it if that happens.
+It is sporadic for a skin tag to bleed on its own with no apparent cause, and, therefore, a doctor should examine it if that happens.
 A bleeding skin tag can also be a painful skin tag.

 Cutting Off A Skin Tag With Scissors

-It is against all medical advice to cut off a skin tag yourself, and can seriously harm you as well as open up the risk for infection.
-Most skin tags will bleed a little bit if they get caught on something or endure friction, but the bleeding will most likely not be very severe and can typically have pressure applied for a short amount of time to stop the bleeding.
+It is against all medical advice to cut off a skin tag yourself, and it can seriously harm you and open up the risk for infection.
+Most skin tags will bleed slightly if they get caught on something or endure friction, but the bleeding will most likely not be very severe and can typically have pressure applied for a short amount of time to stop the bleeding.